-Traditionally, herniated discs have been treated with discectomy combined with vertebral fusion , which involves the complete removal of a damaged intervertebral disc, followed by the insertion of a bone graft and plastic or metal instrumentation.
-Because of the inherent risks of fusion surgery – including infection, bone graft failure and hardware malfunction – doctors are understandably hesitant to recommend it before conservative methods of pain management have been attempted for at least six months.
+Traditionally, herniated discs have been treated with an open spine discectomy combined with vertebral fusion , which involves the complete removal of a damaged intervertebral disc, followed by the insertion of a bone graft.
+Because of the inherent risks of traditional open spine fusion surgery, physicians are understandably hesitant to recommend it before conservative methods of pain management have been attempted for at least six months.

 These conservative methods include:

-- Exercise – after receiving proper clearance from a doctor, stretching, weight training and other exercises can be used to strengthen back muscles
+• Exercise – after receiving proper clearance from a physician, stretching, weight training and other exercises can be used to strengthen back muscles

-- Behavior modification – eliminate activities that exacerbate the symptoms; or, the classic “it-hurts-when-I-do-that; then-don’t-do-that” therapy
+• Behavior modification – eliminate activities that exacerbate the symptoms

-If chronic pain persists after at least six months of conservative treatment, contact Laser Spine Institute to learn how our highly skilled surgeons use gentle, endoscopic technology to treat herniated discs without the need for spinal fusion.
-Our minimally invasive procedures are performed an on outpatient basis and are an advanced alternative to traditional open back surgery.
+If chronic pain persists after at least six months of conservative treatment, contact Laser Spine Institute to learn how our highly skilled surgeons use advanced technology to treat herniated discs without the need for traditional open spinal fusion.
+Our minimally invasive procedures are performed an on outpatient basis and are an effective alternative to traditional open back surgery.